E-File 1095-C: Simplify ACA Reporting

 Meet employer requirements

-for submitting Form 1095-C, "Employer-provided Health Insurance Offer and Coverage," are critical for compliance and vary based on the filing method:
+for submitting Form 1095-C are critical for compliance and vary based on the filing method:

-• Furnishing to Employees: Employers must furnish Form 1095-C to each full-time employee by March 2 of the year following the reporting year.
+• Furnishing to Employees: Employers must furnish Form 1095-C to each full-time employee by Tuesday, March 3rd, 2026.

-• Filing with the IRS (Electronic): If filing electronically, the deadline is March 31 of the year following the reporting year.
+• Filing with the IRS (Electronic): If filing electronically, the deadline is Tuesday, March 31st, 2026.
 Note that ALEs filing 10 or more Form 1095-C must file electronically.

 are both integral to the Affordable Care Act (ACA) reporting, but they serve different functions and are used by different entities: